Texas Rep.-elect Beth Van Duyne says ObamaCare was 'one of the biggest lies' of history

 Tired of living paycheck to paycheck, Van Duyne went to Cornell University and graduated with the help of student loans.
 Her first job out of college was for a health care startup, where she saw how insurance companies were dominating the relationships between doctors and patients.

 Van Duyne got married and became pregnant with a boy, but she lost the baby midway through her pregnancy, suffering a devastating personal loss.
-She got pregnant with her second child, but her daughter was born with complications and had to undergo eye surgery within her first week of life.
+When she got pregnant with her second child, her daughter was born with complications and had to undergo eye surgery within her first week of life.

 REP.-ELECT TONY GONZALES HELPS GOP HOLD TEXAS BORDER DISTRICT: 'MY STORY IS THE AMERICAN DREAM'